Master of Arts in Sociology

 Prepare for a Varied and Changing Future

 The work you do on your internship and the closely related research project will prepare you for an administrative position in a non-profit or governmental organization.
 Various human service organizations dealing with families and children, the aged, crime and justice, community planning, housing, domestic violence and social policy research are targets for graduates of this master’s program.
-Because the degree is very general, you must decide where to specialize through the internship and research project.
+Because the degree is very general you must decide where to specialize with the internship and research project.
 The broad degree allows for changes in emphasis later in your career.

 Learn to Be a Practicing Social Scientist.

 The skills emphasized in this program include interpreting and analyzing social problems from a sociological perspective.
 You will learn analytical skills as well as grant writing and administration.
 The emphasis is on the analytical ability to assess problems and organizations in a broad societal context.